 If you know that the roulette wheel has a built-in House Edge then you’ll accept that you’re going to lose some money, so you’ll be less likely to fall for the Gambler’s Fallacy.
 The chance of the roulette wheel showing black twenty-six times in succession, as it did in Monte Carlo in 1913, is about 1 in 66.6 million.
 Bettors incorrectly thought that the streak would end, losing millions of francs by betting against it happening again in the middle of the run.

 The probability of each spin of the roulette wheel is independent of what happened before, which is why punters were wrong to think that at some point it would definitely stop landing on black.
-A certain outcome will, therefore, not be guaranteed to happen at the casino just because a different outcome has been taking place for a long period of time.
+A certain outcome will, therefore, not definitely happen at the casino just because a different outcome has been taking place for a long period of time.
 Equally, a random outcome doesn’t necessarily mean that there’s been any sort of build-up to it happening.

 What to Do About the House Edge